briansmith/ring/README.md

 Online Automated Testing
 ------------------------

 Travis CI is used for Linux and Mac OS X. Appveyor is used for Windows.
+The tests are run in debug and release configurations, for the current release of each Rust channel (Stable, Beta, Nightly), for each configuration listed in the table below.

 <table>
 <tr><th>OS</th><th>Arch.</th><th>Compilers</th><th>Status</th>